simonlindholm/fireclosure/README.md

 FireClosure
 ===========
-[Download](http://simonsoftware.se/other/fb/fireclosure-0.2b3.xpi) (Firefox 14.0a1 and upwards)
+[Download](http://simonsoftware.se/other/fb/fireclosure-0.2b3.xpi) (Firefox 14.0a1 and upwards, with Firebug 1.10 alphas)

-FireClosure is a Firebug extension that allows you to access closed-over ("private") variables in JavaScript, without having to mess around with tedious breakpoints.
+FireClosure is an experimental Firebug extension that allows you to access closed-over ("private") variables in JavaScript, without having to mess around with tedious breakpoints.

 For instance, given the following code...